 - eliminate the correlation between social and cultural factors and probability of success;

 - examine biases, interrupt and eliminate inequitable practices, and create inclusive and just conditions for all students; and

-- discover and cultivate the unique gifts, talents, and interests that ever student possesses.
+- discover and cultivate the unique gifts, talents, and interests that every student possesses.

 We invite you to read the OUSD Office of Equity 2017-2018 Year-End Report that highlights the work of African American Female Excellence, African American Male Achievement, Latino/a Student Achievement, Asian Pacific Islander Student Achievement, OUSD LGBTQ Programs, and Meaningful Family Engagement.